Jazz Chisholm Preview, Player Props: Marlins vs. Phillies

 Jazz Chisholm At The Plate

-- Chisholm has eight doubles, two triples, 16 home runs and 18 walks while batting .254.
+- Chisholm is batting .258 with eight doubles, two triples, 16 home runs and 18 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.